radareorg/radare2-book/tools/rahash2/intro.md

 The rahash2 tool can be used to compute checksums of files, disk devices or strings.
 By block or entirely using many different hash algorithms.

-This tool is also capable of doing some encoding/decoding operations like base64, xor encryptions, etc
+This tool is also capable of doing some encoding/decoding operations like base64 and xor encryption.

 This is an example usage: